mikehickey2/uas_asrs_curated/output/notes/descriptive_findings_draft.md

 - The dataset represents a curated sample of UAS encounters, not a random sample of all aviation safety reports.
 - Core identification fields (report ID, date) are complete for all 50 reports.
-- Operational context variables (time of day, flight phase, airspace) are available for the majority of reports, though availability varies by field.
+- Operational context variables show varying availability: time of day was reported for 46 of 50 reports (92%); flight phase was reported for 47 of 50 reports (94%), with 3 coded as 'Unknown'; airspace class was reported for 30 of 50 reports (60%), with 20 coded as 'Unknown'; and light conditions were reported for 26 of 50 reports (52%).
 - Event coding fields (anomaly tags, contributing factors) are complete, reflecting ASRS analyst review.
 - Miss distance information is available for a subset of reports where